HumanBrainProject/pyunicore/README.md

     pip install -U pyunicore

+Additional packages may be required for your use case:

+* Using the UFTP fuse driver requires "fusepy"
+* Creating JWT tokens signed with keys requires the "cryptography" package

+# Example

-Sample code to create a client for a UNICORE site
+## Sample code to create a client for a UNICORE site

     import pyunicore.client as uc_client
     import pyunicore.credentials as uc_credentials
     import json

     base_url = "https://localhost:8080/DEMO-SITE/rest/core"